Or

 guidelines permitted only certain kinds of government identification, nearly

-all issued by the United States government and often unavailable
+all issued by the United States

 But Mr.